Topman-14/topmart-client/README.md

 - **SEO**: A dynamic SEO strategy was implemented using Next.js 14.2's App Router.
 Metadata objects and the `generateMetadata` function were used to provide detailed SEO data for each page, improving search engine visibility.
 A sitemap and robots.txt file were also included to guide search engine crawlers.
 - **SSR**: SSR (Server-Side Rendering): Leveraging SSR in Next.js improved the performance and SEO of the application by rendering pages on the server side, reducing load times and enhancing user experience.

-### Trade-offs

-- **Local vs Remote Data Storage**: This project would have been a lot easier if I stuck with client storage.
-I had to include the complexity of building an API with NextJS server actions, I feel it was worth it for the SSR as I have mentioned a few times already, since the server does not have access to client side storage.
-- **Paystack Integration**: While not required by the assessment, integrating Paystack provided a more complete e-commerce experience and alowwed me to complete the product purchace flow of a user.
-However, this added some intricacies to the app and required handling more external dependencies.

 ## How I Handled SEO